 Finally, I have a strong interest in staying current with ongoing research in both traditional and non-traditional approaches to counseling and mental health.
 Continued training is very important to me -- not just for maintaining my professional credentials, but also so I can provide the best information to my clients.

 While I believe in the effectiveness of traditional therapy, I also believe that a holistic approach to therapy can be very useful.
 Thus, nutrition, stress reduction, art, spirituality, hypnotherapy, guided imagery, and eastern techniques (such as mindfulness, yoga and tai chi) are some of the more non-traditional therapies I may suggest for interested individuals, as an enhancement to traditional therapies.

-And on a personal note, my philosophy is that balance in one's life is a key component to happiness, so I also enjoy traveling, cooking, gardening, remodeling my 1920s house (never-ending!), reading, and kayaking.
+And on a personal note, my philosophy is that balance in one's life is a key component to happiness, so I also enjoy traveling, cooking, gardening, remodeling my 1920s house (never-ending!), and reading.

 Of course, my half-Jack Russell terrier insists on her long walk every morning -- she's my "exercise machine with hair"!